 Prepared to be shocked!

-has labels indicating that their products are filled with known carcinogens.
-This is the world we live in - brands are putting known cancer causing agents in the name of fashion.
-It makes you wonder - they are at least telling you...what are other brands not telling you?
+had labels indicating that their products are filled with known carcinogens.
+This is the world we live in - brands are putting known cancer-causing agents in the name of fashion.
+It really makes you wonder - they are at least telling you...what are other brands not telling you?